Home » Health Conditions » Viral Infections » Flu

 American ginseng is used in soft drinks and manufacturing processes also include American ginseng oil and extracts in soaps and cosmetics.

 The ginseng root remains, to date, as one of the most popular herbs as a cold and flu remedy.
-Always purchase your herbal products at a quality natural health store or visit an independent pharmacy that specializes in drug and herbal interactions.
+Always purchase your herbal products at a quality natural health store or visit an that specializes in drug and herbal interactions.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.